yoozzeek/react-context-modal/README.md

 # react-context-modal

-A flexible React modal component and hooks designed to overcome limitations of existing modal libraries.
+A simple React modal component and hooks designed to overcome limitations of existing modal libraries.
 Key features include horizontal and vertical swipe-to-close, scroll position preservation on iOS, and stacking multiple modals.

 This library is provided by the non-profit organization [Bitkind.org](https://bitkind.org/about) and adapted for public npm distribution.